 Roof maintenance is all the easily manageable tasks involved in preventing small problems from becoming big, expensive problems that could result in the need for a complete roof replacement.

 Roof maintenance is about taking the time to look over your roof and exterior of your home as a whole for anything that is starting to look worn down or problematic.
 Things like broken shingles, poorly maintained windows, or buildup in your gutters can all lead to much larger problems down the line.

 Taking the time at least twice a year and each time a severe storm passes through to look over the weak spots in your house can save you money in the long run.

-You don’t have to do a major inspection, but at least once a season you should take the time to evaluate your roof.
+You don't have to do a complete roof inspection, but at least once a season you should take the time to evaluate your roof.
 If you follow these roof maintenance tips, then you can save yourself from having to deal with severe home issues down the line:

 Reseal and caulk the around the vulnerable areas.
 Your roof has multiple vulnerabilities such as chimneys, vents, pipes, and skylights.
 It's important to seal those areas with caulk or roofing tar to prevent leaks.

 Keep an eye out for signs of damage inside your home.
 Signs of leaks, water stains, mold, sagging, or areas where light shines through all point to possible roof damage.

 When you're doing an initial inspection of your home, having a roof preventative maintenance checklist can be helpful in knowing what specifics you should be looking for.
 We recommend keeping an eye out for some of the following little details that can quickly spiral into bigger problems: